shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 ### Input

-This model was trained on batches of images taken from the [HipMRI dataset from CSIRO](https://data.csiro.au/collection/csiro:51392v2?redirected=true).
+This model was trained on batches of images taken from the HipMRI dataset from CSIRO which can be found at https://data.csiro.au/collection/csiro:51392v2?redirected=true.

 The basic input for reconstruction is a batch of images from the dataset, preferably a batch of 16 images.